Safety 1st Alpha Elite 65 Review

 Ease of Install - Belt

-For installation using the vehicle belt, the Safety 1st was marginally better with a 5 of 10, but this is still the lowest score in the group.
+For installation using the vehicle belt, the Safety 1st was marginally better, but this is still one of the hardest in the group.

 Ease of Use